READ LESS

 Ask your doctor if KEYTRUDA is right for you.
 If symptoms continue or you have side effects, see your doctor, pharmacist, or health professional.

-KEYTRUDA is funded for the treatment of patients with melanoma and non-small cell lung cancer which has spread (metastatic), or is advanced and cannot be removed by surgery – restrictions apply.
+KEYTRUDA is funded to treat certain patients with the following types of advanced cancers: melanoma, non-small cell lung cancer, MSI-H or dMMR colorectal cancer, triple-negative breast cancer, head and neck squamous cell carcinoma, urothelial carcinoma, and classical Hodgkin lymphoma - further restrictions apply.
 KEYTRUDA is not funded for the treatment of all other cancers listed above.

 Ask your health professional about the cost of the medicine and any other medical fees that may apply.